GuLinux/AstroPhoto-Plus-Desktop/README.md

  - Download one of the Setup `exe` files from the [releases](https://github.com/GuLinux/AstroPhoto-Plus-Desktop/releases) page.
  - Double click the installer
  - Just follow the installer instructions.
 The installer will setup an icon in your Windows menu.
  - Launch _AstroPhoto Plus Desktop_.
-If the Windows firewall asks you about app network permissions, please allow everything.
+If the Windows firewall asks you about app network permissions, please allow everything, as network connectivity is required for discovering and connecting to AstroPhoto Plus servers.

+### Mac OSX

+ - Download the `dmg` file from the [releases](https://github.com/GuLinux/AstroPhoto-Plus-Desktop/releases) page.
+ - Double click the image to open it
+ - Drag the *AstroPhoto Plus* application into your Mac *Applications* folder.